GameServerManagers/LinuxGSM-Docs/Rust.md

 ## Install Oxide addons

-Just put them into `serverfiles/server/rust-server/oxide/plugins` They will load automatically.
+To install Oxide addons place them into  the `serverfiles/server/rust-server/oxide/plugins` directory.
+This will cause them to load automatically when starting the server.

-If you need to edit their configs, it will be located in : `serverfiles/server/rust-server/oxide/config`
+If you need to edit any addon configs, they will be located in `serverfiles/server/rust-server/oxide/config`.

-If you updated an addon and wish to reload it without restarting the server, you'll need to input it in an RCON tool.
-Once you've got it, run :
+To update and addon without restarting the server, you'll need to reload the addon with an RCON command.
 ```
 oxide.reload PluginName
 ```